grumpyjames/birding-almanac/features/a-200-bird-year/part-21-the-farnes-and-more.md

 10am boat to Staple Island.
 At around half past nine, we read the small print on the booking that reckons we should attempt to be there around half an hour before that time, i.e now.
 Much haste ensues.
 "I'm in the car" is shouted at various times to chivvy folks along.
-Steve, in the rush, forgets his binoculars.
+Dixon, in the rush, forgets his binoculars.
 Honestly.

 We career back into Seahouses with moments to spare, only to be told